 \begin{remark} Suppose $E$ is generically ergodic.
 Then condition (1) in Lemma~\ref{lem;generic-erg-symm-model} is equivalent to: $E$ is generically $F$-ergodic.
-In our examples below $E$ will be generically ergodic and Lemma~\ref{lem;generic-erg-symm-model} will be used to conclude generic $F$-ergodicity. \end{remark} \begin{proof}[Proof sketch of Lemma~\ref{lem;generic-erg-symm-model} (2)$\implies$(1)] We briefly sketch the proof of the direction which we are going to use in this paper.
+In our examples below $E$ will be generically ergodic and Lemma~\ref{lem;generic-erg-symm-model} will be used to conclude generic $F$-ergodicity. \end{remark} We sketch the proof idea of Lemma~\ref{lem;generic-erg-symm-model} for the reader who is familiar with Cohen forcing and countable substructures.
+See for example \cite[Section~26]{Jec03}.
+We provide below an explicit definition of the forcing when $X=\mathbb{R}^{\mathbb{N}}$, which is the main example used in this paper. \begin{proof}[Proof sketch of Lemma~\ref{lem;generic-erg-symm-model} (2)$\implies$(1)] We briefly sketch the proof of the direction which we are going to use in this paper.
 Assume (2), and let $f$ be as in (1).
 Let $x$ be a generic Cohen real in the domain of $f$, and let $A=A_x$ and $B=B_{f(x)}$.
 By absoluteness of $x\mapsto A_x$ and $y\mapsto B_y$, the set $B$ can be defined in $V(A)$ from $A$ as follows: $B$ is the unique set satisfying that in any generic extension of $V(A)$, if $x'$ is such that $A=A_{x'}$, then $B=B_{f(x')}$.
 By assumption (2), $B$ is in $V$.
 By the forcing theorem, there is a condition $p$ in the Cohen poset (a non-meager set), forcing that $B_{f(\dot{x})}=\check{B}$.
 In particular, all generics $x$ extending $p$ are mapped to the same $F$-equivalence class.
 Now the set of all $x\in p$ which are generic, over some large enough countable model, is a non-meager set sent to the same $F$-class by $f$. \end{proof}

 Next we develop absolute classifications for (a comeager part of) the Bernoulli shift $P\curvearrowright \mathbb{R}^{\mathbb{N}}$.
 By Lemma \ref{PermutationUltrahomogeneous}, it will suffice to consider permutation groups $P$ of the form $\mathrm{Aut}(\mathcal{N})$, where $\mathcal{N}$ is some countable $\mathcal{L}$-structure.